kbdharun/Java-Programs/Class/Sep_30_class/notes.md

 ```

 - `main()==>f2() rethrow`
-- Don't use `throw` keyword at the beginning as it makes the remaining parts of a program unreachable.
+- Don't use the `throw` keyword at the beginning as it makes the remaining parts of a program unreachable.

 ## Throw (Exception)